10 Steps to a Successful ERP Implementation

 10. Keep up maintenance

 Implementing an ERP system can be one of the best decisions your organization can make.
-Although it does take time, effort and thorough planning, it is well worth the cost.
+Although it does take time, effort and thorough planning, it is well worth the cost, if you build a strong ERP plan and commit to best practices for solution implementation.
 One of the biggest factors towards your successful ERP implementation is choosing the right partner who understands your needs, and who knows how to solve them with the right solution.